-What is a Delaware Contractor License Bond?
+What Is a Delaware Contractor License Bond?

-If work on a construction project is not performed in line with state rules and regulations, or if the contractor failed to complete a project, a claim can be made against a Delaware contractor license bond.
+If work on a construction project is not performed in line with state rules and regulations, or if the contractor fails to complete a project, then a claim can be made against a Delaware contractor license bond.
 Claims are designed to cover financial losses or damages incurred by the contractor's misconduct or inability to complete the work.

 Delaware Contractor License Bond Obligee Details